ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {: pre}

 1. To provision a virtual server instance, run the `ibmcloud is create-instance` CLI command.
-In [`shared/install.sh`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh) is the cloud-init file used to initialize the frontend and the backend servers.
+In [`shared/install.sh`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh){: external} is the cloud-init file used to initialize the frontend and the backend servers.
 You can pass the script with the `--user-data` parameter like this:

    ```sh
    ibmcloud is instance-create ... --user-data @shared/install.sh